MetaMask/design-tokens/README.md

 yarn storybook
 ```

-### Figma Tokens
+### Tokens Studio for Figma (formerly known as Figma Tokens)

-The primary data for the generation of tokens is based on the json generated from a figma plugin called [Figma Tokens](https://github.com/six7/figma-tokens).
+The primary data for the generation of tokens is based on the json generated from a figma plugin called [Tokens Studio for Figma (formerly known as Figma Tokens)](https://github.com/six7/figma-tokens).
 This keeps our code in sync with our figma libraries.
 Currently the token formats are manually generated we are hoping to automate this process in future.

 ### Testing and Linting